docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 A UCP administrator initiates Engine actions using the UCP dashboard or the Docker Engine CLI.
 In this step, you deploy a container from the UCP dashboard.
-The container runs an Nginx server, so you'll need to launch the `nginx` image inside of it.
+The container runs an Nginx server, so you need to launch the `nginx` image inside of it.

 1. Log in to the UCP **Dashboard**.